 #41 Playdough nature printing

 Activity supply list: playdough, things from the garden (flowers, dried leaves, seeds, sticks, small stones)

 If your preschooler loves playdough (which don’t?) then this is yet another outdoor activity they’re going to enjoy.
-Forage around the garden some and let your preschooler experiment with the shapes and textures they print onto playdough.
+Forage around the garden for some interesting objects – seed pods, pebbles, sticks etc. Then let your preschooler experiment with the shapes and textures they print onto playdough.

 Activity supply list: duck tape, preschooler friendly scissors and more items from your not-too-precious garden